bigrobsf/pixelizr/README.md

 6. add a button that will display the original image, perhaps as a modal
 7. make the UI responsive to different viewport sizes
 8. add an undo feature
+9. open and save an image from/to the file system like a real application!